Computational biology of gene expression systems, including:

 - How cell fate information is passed from a neuroblast to its progeny and the role of chromatin remodeling factors and other transcription factors in this process

 His research team uses the many powerful molecular and genetic techniques available for Drosophila research to address these questions, with the ultimate goal of identifying mechanisms that are conserved in human stem cells.

-Associate Dean for Academic Programs and Professor, Chemistry & Chemical Biology
+Associate Dean for Academic Programs and Professor, Chemistry & Biochemistry

 The past century has seen tremendous progress in determining the biochemical and biophysical processes that constitute life.
 One exciting consequence of this understanding is the possibility of developing mathematical models of biological function that are accurate and even predictive.